thaysom22/justAbbyH/README.md

 CURRENT_SITE_DOMAIN=<domain>
 ```
 *  `SECRET_KEY` is required by Django framework for certain functionalities.
+* `STRIPE_PUBLIC_KEY` and `STRIPE_SECRET_KEY` from Stripe account.
+* `STRIPE_WH_SECRET` from webhook endpoint information configured within Stripe account.
 * `DEVELOPMENT` is set only within development environment and does not exist in production version - it controls whether `DEBUG` is set to `True` or `False` (`DEBUG` should ALWAYS be `False` in production otherwise sensitive information and server code can be exposed).
 * `CURRENT_SITE_DOMAIN` should be the root domain of the local server you will be using.
 4. Run the following command in the terminal to execute the existing app migrations and configure the database template (this should also create the local database file in the project root directory):
 ```
 python3 manage.py migrate
 ```
-5. Run the following command in the terminal to create a superuser account to access the admin panel and manipulate the database:
+5. Run the following command in the terminal to create a superuser account in the newly created local database:
  ```
 python manage.py createsuperuser
 ```